We’re going straight to the big questions today. Specifically: “How long till I start making money?”

 You can do everything you can to forget about that big hole.

 Throw some chipolatas and a Terry’s chocolate orange down it.
-Turn up A Muppet Christmas Carol really loud so you can’t hear the wind whistling through.
+Turn up A Muppet Christmas Carol so you can’t hear the wind whistling through.
 Pour yourself a big glass of Oh-It’ll-Be-Alright and find someone to snog under the mistletoe.

 Attractive options all, I’d say.
 Especially when compared to option B, which is:

-You’ll stop being broke when you stop ignoring the hole and start doing something about it.
+You’ll stop being broke and start making money when you stop ignoring the hole and start doing something about it.
 Assiduously and consistently.
 Despite how uncomfortable it might make you feel.
 Like it’s your job.

 Compared to this garden of delights, option B has all the poetry and charm of an unexpected tax demand.
 No snogging.
 No sausages.
 Just you taking lots of small, probably repetitive, possibly boring actions.